sungsoo-ahn/2025/_posts/2025-04-28-analytical-simulated-dynamics.md

 The equation for $\frac{dR_{in}}{dt}$ is now in a convenient form, where the local fields are simply a Gaussian scalar as $x \sim \mathcal{N}(0, I)$, and the expectation because an integral over Gaussian distribution with covariances defined by the order parameters.
-Before solving this expectation, let's derive the same equation for the order paramaters $Q$ (slightly trickier).
+Before solving this expectation, let's derive the same equation for the order parameters $Q$ (slightly trickier).
 We go back to the gradient descent update equation for the weights, and multiply by $(W_{j}^{u+1})^{T}/N$ and $(W_{j}^{u})^{T}/N$ giving

 $$ \begin{align}